manishamanchana/sql-learning/02-intermediate/01_filtering_data/filtering_data.md

 Expression  Operator  Expression
 ```

-This allows you to compare two columns, values, functions, or even subqueries.
+This allows us to compare two columns, values, functions, or even subqueries.

 ---